Optimizing Health Coverage in Ethiopia: A Learning-augmented Approach and Persistent Proportionality Under an Online Budget: Experiments

 \subsubsection{Distributional Policies (DP).}

 To ensure equitable allocation, each region may define a distributional policy by specifying target proportions $p_1, \ldots, p_r$ across $r$ districts.
 These type-level constraints shape the facility selection process by prioritizing areas with greater unmet needs.
-In our experiments, we evaluate three policy scenarios: \begin{description} \item[DP0] No distributional constraint (i.e., $p_1 = \ldots = p_r = 0$), corresponding to unconstrained greedy selection. \item[DP1] Proportions $p_q$ are set based on unassisted home birth rates, favoring districts with poor maternal care access. \item[DP2] Proportions $p_q$ are set by the inverse of postnatal care coverage, favoring districts lacking early childhood services. \end{description}
+In our experiments, we evaluate three policy scenarios: \begin{description} \item[DP0] No distributional constraint (i.e., $p_1 = \ldots = p_r = 0$), corresponding to unconstrained greedy selection. \item[DP1] Proportions $p_q$ are set based on unassisted home birth rates, favoring districts with poor maternal care access. \item[DP2] Proportions $p_q$ are set by the inverse of postnatal care coverage, favoring districts lacking early childhood services. \item[DP3] Proportions $p_q$ are set by the inverse of the average between home-birth rates and postnatal-care coverage, thereby balancing the two scenarios. \end{description}

 Both DP1 and DP2 target existing healthcare service gaps that can be provided by comprehensive health posts.
 While our framework supports multiple active constraints simultaneously, we focus on one distributional policy at a time to preserve theoretical guarantees and interpretability.
 In our experiments below, we write $\textsc{MP}(\text{DP}i)$, for $i \in \{0, 1, 2\}$, to denote the output of \cref{alg:ouralg} applied with the proportional constraints imposed by each policy.